PSY 305 • Intro to Cognitive Psychology

 This course will focus on humans as information processors within the realms of memory, attention, language, problem solving & reasoning, pattern recognition, mental imagery, and neuropsychology.
 Both psychological theories and research on each of these topics will be covered, with effort made to link empirical findings to real-world applications (such as eyewitness testimony, the hazards of cell phones while driving, etc.).

 There will be 3 exams (multiple choice + essays) and one research paper due.
-In addition, students will be expected to participate in simulations of multiple experiments (both computer simulations and in class experiments).
+In addition, students will be expected to participate in simulations of several classic experiments (either in class or on a computer).

 Galotti, K. (2004).
 Cognitive Psychology In and Out of the Laboratory.
 Thomson/Wadsworth Publishing.